 As you are aware, three major airports service the Washington D.C. area, Ronald Reagan National Airport, Dulles International Airport, and the Baltimore-Washington International Airport (BWI).
 You may find substantial savings with flights into BWI.
 While the trip from BWI to downtown Washington is longer than the trip from Ronald Reagan National Airport, limousine/shuttle service is available.
 BWI is only a few miles farther from downtown Washington than Dulles Airport.
 During weekday travel, MARC trains make frequent trips from the BWI airport to Washington’s Union Station (one-way ticket starts at $11).
 A free shuttle is available for the 5-minute ride from the BWI Airport, baggage claim level to the BWI rail station.
 Go to: http://www.bwiairport.com/en/travel/ground-transportation/trans/marc for more information and the MARC Penn Line train schedule.

-Arranging Your Chapter’s Hill Meetings for Wednesday, May 4: For those chapters that are scheduling their own congressional meetings, contact information for U.S. Senators and U.S. House Members is available online on http://capwiz.com/acponline/dbq/officials/ – (pocketsize congressional directories will also be available at the registration desk on Leadership Day).
+Arranging Your Chapter’s Hill Meetings for Wednesday, May 24: For those chapters that are scheduling their own congressional meetings, contact information for U.S. Senators and U.S. House Members is available online on http://cqrcengage.com/acplac/app/lookup?4&m=13814 – (pocketsize congressional directories will also be available at the registration desk on Leadership Day).
 For those chapters scheduling their own meetings, please fill out and fax to Shuan Tomlinson at 202-835-0042 the form entitled “Appointments Arranged Form.”
 Having this information in advance will give the governmental affairs staff the information they need to tailor their advice to you for your individual meetings.
-The deadline for chapters to elect the scheduling services of ACP National has past.
-Those chapters that requested the scheduling services of ACP National will receive their schedules in two ways this year.
-ACP will debut a new Leadership Day schedule “App” for mobile devices so schedules can be accessed electronically.
-We will also continue to provide the hardcopy schedules for those chapters at Leadership Day on May 3 and May 4.
+The deadline for chapters to elect the scheduling services of ACP National has passed.
+Those chapters that requested the scheduling services of ACP National will receive their schedules via the Leadership Day scheduling “app” for mobile devices so schedules can be accessed electronically.
+Instructions for using the app will be made available soon.
+A hardcopy of the schedules for which ACP National is responsible will also be provided on site at the event for those chapters that elected this service.
 Any chapter member who has registered for Leadership Day should coordinate with their chapter Governor for scheduling purposes.

 For other information or questions about Leadership Day, please contact Shuan Tomlinson, Senior Analyst, State Health Policy & Grassroots at 1-800-338-2746, Ext.
 4547 or by email at firstname.lastname@example.org.